 "Good afternoon, Officer!
 Welcome to Brew You!
 I'll be very glad to take your order if you're ready!"

 "Wait a sec!
 Weren't you just outside washin' the windows?"
 He asked, perplexed.

-A relaxed-looking Craig Bennett emerged from the kitchen.
-Dante performed their ritual handshake with less than his usual flair until an epiphany struck him.
+A relaxed-looking Craig Bennett emerged from the kitchen, and Dante performed their ritual handshake with half hearted gestures, a fact that his best friend immediately commented on.

-"Yep!"
+"Oh, I getcha!"
 Craig laughed.
-"They just started today.
+"Yeah, they just started today!
 Great references, so I hired 'em on the spot."
 He eyed his friend's slicked back hair.
 "Nice comb back, by the way."